GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: GMAI-VL-5.5M: A Comprehensive Multimodal Medical Dataset

-\paragraph{Data generation.} Subsequently, the data are categorized into two primary types: classification datasets and detection/segmentation datasets.
-Each category is further refined using specific prompts tailored for large model training.
-For data generation, large vision-language models (GPT-4o) are employed to produce detailed image descriptions and corresponding instruction-following data through annotation-guided data generation methodology.
-For classification datasets, detailed descriptions of the entire image are generated, while for detection datasets, the focus is on specific regions enclosed by bounding boxes, providing comprehensive functional analyses of these areas.
-Notably, the segmentation dataset was transformed into a detection dataset using external bounding boxes, and data generation followed detection dataset protocols.
-Furthermore, to improve the model's multilingual capability, we translated a portion of English image-text data into Chinese.
-Incorporating multilingual data helps to enhance the generalization capabilities of domain-specific multimodal models.
-The resulted data is utilized for medical Visual Question Answering (VQA) tasks, forming the comprehensive VQA dataset, named GMAI-VL-5.5M.
-The detailed pipeline for generating prompt-driven data is illustrated in Fig.~\ref{fig:prompt}.
+To generate paired visual medical data with text descriptions, we use large vision-language models (\textit{i.e.}, GPT-4o) to produce detailed descriptions with instructions via an annotation-guided methodology.
+In details, for classification datasets, comprehensive descriptions of the entire image are created, while for detection datasets, the focus is on specific regions enclosed by bounding boxes, with detailed functional analyses of these areas.
+Furthermore, based on the given information, instruction-following question-answer pairs related to the medical images are generated.
+These pairs involve specific instructions tailored to the medical context, such as identifying critical anatomical or pathological features within the medical images (e.g., tumors, lesions, or organs) or providing in-depth interpretations of regions of interest.
+These instructions guide the model to produce relevant, precise responses, thereby enhancing its applicability to specialized medical imaging tasks.
+As mentioned in the previous subsection, the segmentation dataset is transformed into a detection format using external bounding boxes, and data generation follows the detection dataset protocols.
+The detailed example prompts are shown in Table~\ref{tab:prompts}.
+The generated data is then used for medical Visual Question Answering (VQA) tasks, forming the comprehensive VQA dataset, GMAI-VL-5.5M.
+To enhance the model's multilingual capability, we translate approximately 30\% of the English image-text data into Chinese.
+This multilingual data helps further improve the generalization ability of domain-specific multimodal models.

-As depicted in Fig.~\ref{fig:pipeline}(a), it contains six kinds of instrcuction-following formats, including image-level captions, region-level captions, free instructions, dialogue, visual perception and text-only tasks.
-The specific composition of GMAI-VL-5.5M can be found in Supp.
-Mat.
-(Table~\ref{tab:composition}).
-These formats enable VLMs to better understand and process complex visual and textual information in medical contexts.
-The GMAI-VL-5.5M dataset significantly enhances the model's cross-modal reasoning ability, enabling it to handle complex multimodal inputs in real clinical scenarios.
-The richness of the instruction formats allow the model to progress from basic question answering to advanced medical image analysis, ultimately providing strong support for clinical diagnosis and decision-making.